Council of Heads of Australasian Herbaria

 Born in Hobart on 27 March 1913, died Braidwood 14 May 2000

-(Eulogy below, delivered by John Gray at the funeral - 18 May 2000)
+(Eulogy below, delivered by John Gray at his funeral in Braidwood, 18 May 2000)

 David Shoobridge was an unassuming and modest person who was much loved by many people.
 He was a gentle man.
 In his personal and professional life he respected those with whom he was associated and they in turn respected him.
 He was a man of the soil who knew plants well and in this context he achieved much in his life-time.